ekinakkaya/portfolio/README.md

 - [x] make it so that the project is editable IF the user is admin
   - (we need auth for this but for now make the editing unlock with a isAdmin flag)
 - [x] add a "you are already signed in" logic to the signin page
+- [ ] on signin page, make it so that enter key triggers a login

 ### admin stuff
 - [x] add a page for creating & editing projects.